BHARAT ELECTRONICS LTD (NSE: BEL) Q3 2026 Earnings Call dated Jan. 28, 2026

 Manoj Jain

-It will not go below 27.
+It will not go below 27%.
 That much we are ensuring.
-I can assure you it will not below 27 which we started our year with and we are continuously going towards that.
-Only there should not be any doubt in the minds of you that it will be below 27.
-That much we are.
+I can assure you it will not below 27%, which we started our year with, and we are continuously going towards that only.
+There should not be any doubt in the minds of you that it will be below 27%.
+That much we are ensuring.

 Amit Anwani

 Yeah.
-So last question on the EU deal, there has been a talk about defense cooperation in that document and you know, kind of synergy between the Indian players and export to Europe.
+Sir, last question on the EU deal, there has been a talk about defense cooperation in that document, and kind of synergy between the Indian players and export to Europe.
 So any assessment you have done that leads you to some kind of product exports in Europe.

 Manoj Jain

 It is too early to tell that right now.
-But definitely it is opening up a new market for us.
-And there is one more thing, a new research, joint research opportunities.
-Also because I think they have told that there is a big research fund also available with EU where they want to have some joint development.
-So there are definitely companies like Bell who are R and D focused and technology focused company.
-We will have good tie ups for good joint research and where we may expect some fund flow also from research point of view and research which definitely generated some more business.
+But definitely, it is opening up a new market for us.
+And there is one more thing, a new research, joint research opportunities also, because I think they have told that there is a big research fund also available with EU, where they want to have some joint development.
+So there are definitely companies like BEL who are R&D focused and technology focused company.
+We will have good tie-ups for good joint research, and where we may expect some fund flow also from research point of view, and research, which definitely generated some more business.

 Amit Anwani